facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 the logging in your own project

 ### Plugins
-Many plugins requires configuration via the .hydra directory.
-See the documentation of individual plugins for more information about how to configure them.
+Many plugins requires configuration, see the documentation of individual plugins for more information about how to configure them.

 TODO: Document plugins